bjcarlson42/blog-website-template-jekyll/_posts/2020-04-03-rubiks-cube-scrambler-pt-2.md

 ## Coding the Solution in JavaScript

 We can now approach this problem using this knowledge.
-Let's start off by giving each of the 6 possibilities a number 0 through 6 and store them in an arrray.
+Let's start off by giving each of the 6 possibilities a number 0 through 6 and store them in an array.
 We will call this array numOptions.

 ```javascript
     var numOptions = [0,1,2,3,4,5]
 ```

-Now, we can randomly add these numbers to another array nammed scramble untill we have 20 random letters in the array.
+Now, we can randomly add these numbers to another array named scramble until we have 20 random letters in the array.
 Remember, a Rubik's cube scramble is 20 moves.

 ```javascript
     var scramble = [] // initialize to empty